MatviiB/notifier/readme.md

 MatviiB\Notifier\NotifierServiceProvider::class,
 ```

-For publish notifier config file:
+For publish notifier config file and js file for notifications out of the box:
 ```sh
 php artisan vendor:publish
 ```